 You can live on the campus or in the heart of the city, and choose accommodation that comes with credit to buy food and drink.

 We manage 3,586 bedrooms on campus and 944 in the city.
 We have a further 344 bedrooms that are privately managed by Hello Student.

 Our Library is open 24 hours a day all year.
 Do come and have a look round while you're on campus.
 You might also be interested to know that:

 During semesters, Library staff are available to help from 9am-7pm Mon-Fri and 10am-5pm Sat-Sun.
 Library staff are also available 9am-5pm, Monday-Friday, during vacations.

 The Library holds over 360,000 printed books and 200 current print journals.

 We know that developing your IT skills is crucial to your studies so we offer IT skills training courses in packages such as Microsoft Office and EndNote.
 If you have any problems, then our free and friendly Help Desk will answer your questions via online, telephone or face to face.

-We have invested over £100 million in our campus on new student accommodation, new facilities for the arts, new academic buildings and a new Olympic quality swimming pool situated in the stunning Sports Training Village, which is home to medal-winning Olympic athletes, and is open to students for elite and recreational sport.
+We have invested in our campus on new student accommodation, new facilities for the arts, new academic buildings and a new Olympic quality swimming pool situated in the stunning Sports Training Village, which is home to medal-winning Olympic athletes, and is open to students for elite and recreational sport.